 Maher’s address at Greater Public’s annual conference focused on questions she’s asking about the purpose of public media “in this moment” and what audiences want from the network.

-During a Q&A with Morning Edition co-host A Martínez, Maher also alluded to the firestorm of controversy during her first weeks in the job when now-former NPR editor Uri Berliner complained about a lack of ideological diversity in the newsroom in an essay for Free Press.
+During a Q&A with Morning Edition co-host A Martínez, Maher also alluded to the firestorm of controversy during her first weeks in the job when now-former NPR editor Uri Berliner complained about a lack of ideological diversity in the newsroom in an essay for The Free Press.

 “We were asked some very pointed questions by a former member of our staff earlier this year,” Maher said.
 “My response is, it’s OK for us to be asked.”

 “It is always appropriate for us to ask ourselves, ‘Are we doing the work that we need to do well?’”
 Maher said.
 “It is absolutely appropriate for us to have a hotwash on difficult stories and say, ‘Did we cover this as fully as we should have?
 Were there voices that we missed?
-What did we learn from this experience?’
-And for us to have that same approach to all of the work that we do.”
+What did we learn from this experience?’, and for us to have that same approach to all of the work that we do.”

 “I think that that is actually a responsibility that we have if we are going to articulate some sort of hold on the public trust,” she added.